 - Visitors must be in good health.
 Please do not visit if you have symptoms of respiratory infection. (fever, runny nose, cough, shortness of breath).

-- Hospitalized patients and ER patients may have one visitor at a time.
+- Hospitalized & ER patients can have two visitors at a time.

 - NICU patients may have one birth parent plus one significant other.

-- Minors under the age of 18 may have one visitor, parent or guardian which includes our Emergency and Pediatric Departments.
+- Minors under the age of 18 may have two visitors, parents or guardians.
+This includes our Emergency and Pediatric Departments.

-- Surgery or outpatient procedure patients may have one visitor.
+- Surgery or outpatient procedure patients may have two visitors in the hospital at any time.

-- Patients with an appointment at a hospital-based clinic, lab or radiology may have one person accompany them.
+- Patients with an appointment at a hospital-based clinic, lab or radiology may have two people accompany them.

 - Visitors must stay in the patient’s room during their visit.
 However, they may visit the Gift Shop or Cafeteria for needed items.
 They are asked to either return immediately to their patient’s room or depart the hospital.